-Therefore, the most straightforward and self-consistent way to estimate how much can the dark energy affect the planetary dynamics is just to solve the two-body problem in the pure $\Lambda$-background.
-In the simplest case of a test particle of infinitely small mass moving around the point-like mass~$M$, this can be done using the well-known solution of General Relativity equations obtained long time ago by Kottler~\cite{kot18} (in the modern literature, it is often called Schwarzschild--de~Sitter solution):
+From our point of view, the most straightforward and self-consistent way to estimate how much can the dark energy affect the planetary dynamics is just to solve the two-body problem in the purely $\Lambda$-background.
+In the simplest case of a test particle of the infinitely small mass moving around the point-like mass~$M$, this can be done using the well-known solution of General Relativity equations obtained long time ago by Kottler~\cite{kot18} (in the modern literature, it is often called Schwarzschild--de~Sitter solution):

 for a more general review, see also~\cite{kra80}.
-Here, $G$ is the gravitational constant, $c$ is the speed of light, and primes designate the original Kottler's ``static'' coordinates.
+Here, $G$~is the gravitational constant, $c$~is the speed of light, and primes designate the original Kottler's ``static'' coordinates.

 Since metric~(\ref{eq:Kottler_metric}) was derived well before the birth of the modern cosmology, it suffers from a lack of the adequate cosmological asymptotics at infinity; namely, it does not reproduce the standard Hubble flow.
-Unfortunately, this fact was ignored in a number of recent studies~\footnote{ Therefore, such works analyzed only the ``conservative'' effects caused by the $ \Lambda $-term; while the cosmological influences, as such, were ignored \textit{a priori}.}.
-To resolve the above problem, it is necessary to perform transformation to the commonly-used cosmological Robertson--Walker coordinates (represented below by the variables without primes):
+Unfortunately, this fact was ignored in a large number of recent studies.\footnote{ Therefore, such works analyzed only the ``conservative'' effects caused by the $ \Lambda $-term; while the cosmological influences, as such, were ignored \textit{a priori}.} To resolve the above problem, it is necessary to perform a transformation to the commonly-used cosmological Robertson--Walker coordinates (represented below by the variables without primes):

 as outlined in our earlier work~\cite{dum07}.
 As a result, the metric will take the form:

 where